cyberark/identity-sample-java/CONTRIBUTING.md

 # Contributing

-Currently not looking for active contribution for this project.
+Currently not looking for any active contribution for this project.